henriqueoliveira/kohana-twig/guide/kohana-twig/syntax/basic.md

 .. code-block:: jinja

-    {% extends standalone ? "minimum.html" : "base.html" %}
+    {% extends standalone ? "minimum.twig" : "base.twig" %}

-In this example, the template will extend the "minimum.html" layout template if the ``standalone`` variable evaluates to ``true``, and "base.html" otherwise.
+In this example, the template will extend the "minimum.twig" layout template if the ``standalone`` variable evaluates to ``true``, and "base.twig" otherwise.

 Import Context Behavior